JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_0.md

 ### 2. Implementing SuRoPE for 128K Context

-We'll explore the Surrogate Rotary Position Embedding (SuRoPE) implementation that enables Phi-3-Vision to handle impressive 128K token contexts.
+We'll explore the Su-scaled Rotary Position Embedding (SuRoPE) implementation that enables Phi-3-Vision to handle impressive 128K token contexts.

 ### 3. Optimizing Text Generation in MLX: From Batching to Advanced Techniques